mstellwa/rfml/README.md

 # create a ml.data.frame
 mlIris <- ml.data.frame("setosa", collection = "iris")
 ```
-There is also possible to upload data to the MarkLogic database that is returned as a ml.data.frame object.
+There is also possible to upload data to the MarkLogic database, which returns a ml.data.frame object.
 ```R
 # create a ml.data.frame object based on the iris data set
 mlIris <- as.ml.data.frame(iris, "iris")